 Healthy Toddler Breakfasts

-I definitely use shortcut breakfasts with my girls and we have cereal a few times a week, but healthy toddler breakfasts are easy to change up from day to day—and baked donuts are one that I make ahead and serve quickly.
-It’s so fun to make something unexpected!
+I definitely use shortcut breakfasts with my girls (we have cereal a few times a week), but healthy toddler breakfasts are easy to change up from day to day—and baked donuts are one that I make ahead and serve quickly.
+It’s so fun to make something unexpected and yummy!

 Tips for Making the Best Sweet Potato Baked Donuts